About

 First Nations applicants

-The Aboriginal and Torres Strait Islander Entry Pathway is an equity initiative aimed at increasing Aboriginal and Torres Strait Islander participation within bachelor degrees.
-It provides opportunities to Indigenous Australians who may not have completed their HSC or acquired a necessary selection rank for entry into their degree of choice.
+The Aboriginal and Torres Strait Islander Entry Pathway provides tertiary study opportunities for Indigenous Australians who may not have completed their HSC or acquired a necessary selection rank for entry into their degree of choice.

 This pathway involves a two-stage process: an online application and then a face-to-face interview.
-Offers will be made according to merit, based on demonstrated capacity and readiness to undertake university study.
+Offers are made according to merit, based on demonstrated capacity and readiness to undertake university study.

 How to apply